busara-devs/BusaraServer/README.md

 # BusaraServer

-Everything you need to know about the Busara Server
+You can find everything you need to know about the Busara server in this repository.

-You can find the guide here: Put path here
+The guide is rendered here: https://busaracenter.github.io/BusaraServer/

 For questions or comments please contact [Benson Njogu](mailto:benson.njogu@busaracenter.org)